Jazcash/DoneDone-Priority-Manager/README.md

 ## Todo

+- [ ] Fix the lag with many issues
+- [ ] Add more server console options and data/info about clients, api etc
 - [ ] DoneDone authentication and sessions
 - [ ] Support 500+ issue fetches
 - [ ] Local storage of issue orders